louisitvn/slate/source/index.html.md

 For example, if your page's JSON data is stored on a server and accessible at http://example.com/pages/MyPage.json, you can load it using this method as shown in the example.

-Don’t worry about the JSON format or how to generate it — this will be covered in the Storage section below.
+Don't worry about the JSON format or how to generate it - this will be covered in the Storage section below.

 Below is a summary of the constructor parameters for Emotsy Builder: